AsetaShadrach/Kenya-ML-Agricultural-Predictions/README.md

 # Kenya Domestic Supply Agricultural Predictions
 - The aim was to try and predict Kenya's agricultural domestic supply for both crop and animal products, which I took to be the domestic consumption
+- The prediction was to help see in what direction Kenya's consumption is headed with regards to the total amount(tonnes)
+- This result(s) might help compare with the production in the subsequent years and estimate whether production will cater for the consumption.
 - The datasets/csv files were obtained from the [FAO(Food Agricultural Organisation)](www.fao.org/faostat/en/#home)
 - I selected only those datasets based on Africa
 - You can select the number of years you want to predict and the country whose data you want to see ,but only those from Africa